The symptoms of acne are:

 Blackheads: In acne, the top layer of the skin becomes stickier, blocking the pores and forming open comedones.
 These are usually flat and dark in colour.

-Whiteheads: These are closed comedones that are generally pale creamy or white in colour and which are slightly raised.
+Whiteheads: These are closed comedones that are generally pale creamy or white and slightly raised.

 Papules: These are small, red, tender, raised bumps that occur when the pores in the skin get blocked, causing bacterial overgrowth.